Stay up to date with notifications from The Independent

 Russian President Vladimir Putin (AP)

-"We will be taking this as a renewed face of the western war against Russia and we will react accordingly,” he told a press conference.
+“We will be taking this as a renewed face of the Western war against Russia and we will react accordingly,” he told a press conference.

-The missile launch took place as Ukraine marked 1,000 days of war, with weary troops at the front, Ukrainian cities besieged by airstrikes, a fifth of Ukrainian territory in Moscow's hands and doubts about the future of Western support as Donald Trump heads back to the White House.
-US officials have expressed dismay at Russia's deployment of North Korean troops to help it fight, particularly around Kursk, where around 50,000 Russian troops have massed.
+The missile launch took place as Ukraine marked 1,000 days of war, with battle-fatigued troops at the front, its cities besieged by airstrikes, a fifth of Ukrainian territory in Moscow’s hands and doubts about the future of Western support as Donald Trump heads back to the White House.
+US officials have expressed dismay at Russia’s deployment of North Korean troops to help it fight, particularly around Kursk, where around 50,000 Russian troops have massed.

 “Russia is the aggressor in Ukraine and today is the day that marks 1,000 days of the conflict,” he added.
 “That is 1,000 days of Russian aggression, 1,000 days of Ukraine suffering from that aggression, and we’ve said throughout that we stand firmly with Ukraine.”